lfrestrepog/if-docs/docs/developers/how-to-visualize-results.md

 sidebar-position: 4
 ---

-# How to Visualize results
+# How to visualize results

 _(for any questions / help needed on IF visualization please raise an issue here: [IF issues](https://github.com/Green-Software-Foundation/if/issues))_